 FLAT VERSE curious how i had forgotten this need for the full bowl of the sky ↩

 - Strangely, it emerges from a letter McLuhan wrote his mother on January 22, 1952 (Letters 230) that Kaye Rowe’s friend, Elizabeth Hay (Betty Trott) was the person who introduced him to René Cera long before she and Cera were married in 1966: “Cera just left. (…) Betty Trott, his friend who introduced us, came to supper.
 She has just left too.
 The children love her.
 So does Corinne.” ↩

 - Rowe and McLuhan knew Wheeler from the UM English department.
-In 1936 it was Wheeler who helped McLuhan get his first job in Madison.
+In 1936 it was Wheeler who helped McLuhan get his first job at the University of Wisconsin in Madison.
 See his memory of Wheeler in Speaking of Winnipeg. ↩